 When multiple Event Values are provided in an Industry Event via the Advanced Menu fields shown below, Output will be determined by the Event Values in the following priority, regardless of the selected Event Type:

 - Employee Compensation

 All secondary Event Values will be a customization to IMPLAN’s estimation for the Event Value.

 Other data adjustments can be applied to standard Industry Events for some further customization.

 Impacts: Doing More with ABP

-Do you have more information beyond the values that can be entered in an Industry Event: Output, Employment, Employee Compensation and Proprietor Income?
-Analysis-by-Parts or ABP is a technique for that allows you to define the spending associated with Industry as you’d like, giving the option to:
+Do you have more information beyond the values that can be entered in an Industry Event: Output, Employment, Employee Compensation, and Proprietor Income?
+Analysis-by-Parts or ABP is a technique that allows you to define the spending associated with an Industry as you’d like, giving the option to: